LawrenceLoz/FormulaShare-DX/README.md

 The field type can be either a formula returning text with the ID or name, a lookup field (which is treated as an ID), or a text field populated through automation.

-To share based on a parent record, first create a text or lookup field on the parent object to hold the ID or name.
-Next create a field on the object to be shared which populates with this value - this will be the field we use in the FormulaShare rule.

-Formula fields allow for referencing records from parent, grandparent or anscestor objects up to 5 levels.
+Formula fields can be used to reference records from parent, grandparent or anscestor objects up to 5 levels.
+In the AppExchange app, it's also possible to select fields from objects which are related to the shared object through a series of parent or child lookup relationships, so sharing can be based on related records elsewhere in the schema.

 ### Create sharing reason (custom objects only)
 FormulaShare creates entries in the object's share table with a sharing reason, which ensures it can keep track of sharing applied by each rule and remove sharing which is no longer needed.
 Set up a sharing reason (Classic interface only) from the custom object's setup page in the section "Apex Sharing Reasons".
 If your org uses Lightning, sharing reasons can be set up by temporarily switching to Salesforce Classic.